FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

    * DO: single trial.
    * OUT: measured loss ratio.
    * OUT: MRR = measured receive rate.
+   If loss ratio is zero, MRR is set below MTR so that interval width is equal to the width goal of the first intermediate phase.
 2. Second trial measures at MRR and discovers MRR2.
    * IN: trial_duration = initial_trial_duration.
    * IN: offered_transmit_rate = MRR.
    * DO: single trial.
    * OUT: measured loss ratio.
    * OUT: MRR2 = measured receive rate.
+   If loss ratio is zero, MRR2 is set above MRR so that interval width is equal to the width goal of the first intermediate phase.
 3. Third trial measures at MRR2.
    * IN: trial_duration = initial_trial_duration.
    * IN: offered_transmit_rate = MRR2.